leafo/pgmoon/README.md

 ### success, err = postgres:disconnect()

-Closes the socket to the server if one is open.
-No other methods should be called on the object after this other than another call to connect.
+Closes the socket.
+Returns `nil` if the socket couldn't be closed.
+On most socket types, `connect` can be called again to reestaablish a connection with the same postgres object instance.

 ### success, err = postgres:keepalive(...)

 Relinquishes socket to OpenResty socket pool via the `setkeepalive` method.
 Any arguments passed here are also passed to `setkeepalive`.

+> Note: This method only works within OpenResty using the nginx cosocket API

 ### result, num_queries = postgres:query(query_string, ...)
 ### result, err, partial, num_queries = postgres:query(query_string, ...)